Penetrations

-Exterior walls run from bottom to level: The walls are automatically trimmed with the roof surfaces as soon as they come into contact with a roof surface.
+Exterior walls run from bottom to level: The walls are automatically trimmed with the roof surfaces as soon as they contact a roof surface.
 Here you can specify up to which level the exterior walls should run.
-Anything protruding above the bottom edge of the level set here will be cut away.
+Anything that protrudes above the bottom edge of the level set here will be cut off.

-Interior walls run from bottom to level: Interior walls are also automatically trimmed with the roof covering.
-A separate setting can be made for interior walls, since they are often trimmed differently than exterior walls.
+Interior walls run from bottom to level: Interior walls are also automatically trimmed with the roof skin.
+A separate setting can be made for interior walls, since they often need to be trimmed differently than exterior walls.

-Dormer walls run from top to level: Dormer walls are also automatically trimmed with the roof covering.
-Unlike exterior and interior walls, they are cut onto the roof surface from above.
+Dormer walls run from top to level: Dormer walls are also automatically trimmed with the roof skin.
+In contrast to exterior and interior walls, they are cut from above onto the roof surface.

 Normal ceilings run to level: For ceilings you can set a ceiling type 'intermediate ceiling' or 'boundary ceiling'.
 This specifies up to which level of the roof surface the intermediate ceilings should run.
 See also the section 'Trimming of ceiling and roof levels'.